 ‘Harry Potter and the Half-Blood Prince‘ is the most important book when it comes to the exploration of relationships in this book series.
 It deals with a lot of significant relationships and is considered the pinnacle of change in terms of relationships between characters in this book series.

 Harry Potter and Albus Dumbledore

 Harry Potter has been under the constant protection of Albus Dumbledore since the beginning of this book series.
-However, in this book, for the first time, in the cave that Voldemort’s Horcrux is hidden, Dumbledore is at his most vulnerable and looks to Harry for protection.
-The frame of the relationship is shifted swiftly and Harry is forced to become the protector of Dumbledore.
+However, in this book, for the first time, in the cave where Voldemort’s Horcrux is hidden, Dumbledore is at his most vulnerable and looks to Harry for protection.
+The frame of the relationship is shifted swiftly, and Harry is forced to become the protector of Dumbledore.

 Harry Potter and Severus Snape